ellysh/l2bot/README.txt

 You can modify the following configuration files to adapt L2Bot for your Lineage 2 client.

-This is list of configuration files from 'conf' directory: interface_highfive.au3,interface_interlude.au3 - position of interface windows and trigger colors are described there (for High Five and Interlude) control.au3 - your hotbar configuration and specific keys to control player character is described there targets_ru.au3,targets_en.au3 - list of patterns for target mobs names in English and Russian
+This is list of configuration files from 'conf' directory: interface.au3 - this is position of points in Lineage windows and the trigger colors for the farm bots interface_fishing.au3 - this is position of points in Lineage windows and the trigger colors for the fishing bot control.au3 - this is your hotbar configuration and specific keys to control player character targets.au3 - this is list of names for searching mobs with /target command

-Specify or leave unchanged this parameters in control.au3 file: kAttackKey - key to attack action in your hotbar (by default F1) kNextTargetKey - key to next target action in your hotbar (by default F10) kPickDropKey - key to pickup drop action in your hotbar (by default F8) kSitKey - key to sit/stand action in your hotbar (by default F9) kHealthPoition - key to use health poition (by default F5)
+These parameters are specified in the control.au3 file: kAttackKey - this is key to attack action in your hotbar (by default F1) kNextTargetKey - this is key to next target action in your hotbar (by default F10) kPickDropKey - this is key to pickup drop action in your hotbar (by default F8) kSitKey - this is key to sit/stand action in your hotbar (by default F9) kHealthPoition - this is key to use health poition (by default F5)

+You must use the configurator.au3 script from 'run' directory to setup the interface file (interface.au3).

+This is instruction of usage configurator script:
+1. Launch your Lineage client in window mode (press Alt+Enter to do it) and start game with your character.
+2. Manually resize Lineage client window to full screen with mouse
+3. Login by your cahracter
+4. Start configurator.au3 scripts from the 'run' directory
+5. Switch focus to the Linegae client window for input receiving
+6. Press Alt+F2 to start bot
+7. Select point in the Lineage window according information in the popup tip.
+To select point move cursor to it and press Alt+F3.

-You can use the CoolPix.exe utility from 'tools' directory to get next interface inforamtion.
+You can use the CoolPix.exe utility from 'tools' directory to check interface inforamtion.

-NB: Changing interface parameters is needed only if you have change size and position of the client windows.
-Don't change interface parameters for default windows configuration.

-NB: Specify windows and bars coordinares in right-top point and left-bottom point order.

-Specify or leave unchanged this parameters in interface_highfive.au3 or interface_interlude.au3 file: kTargetWindowPos - coordinates of the target state window kTargetWindowColorBrown - first color to detect target window existance kTargetWindowColorGray - second color to detect target window existance kTargetHealthPos - coordinates of the target's health bar kTargetHealthColor - color of the target's full health bar (by default red) kTargetManaPos - coordinates of the target's mana bar kTargetManaColor - color of the target's full mana bar (by default blue) kTargetManaEmptyColor - color of the target's empty mana bar (by default dark blue) kSelfHealthPos - coordinates of the player's health bar kSelfHealthColor - color of the player's full health bar (by default red) kSelfManaPos - coordinates of the player's mana bar kSelfManaColor - color of the player's full mana bar (by default blue) kMoveControlPos1,kMoveControlPos2,kMoveControlPos3 - three screen points to check player's moving
+These parameters are specified in the interface.au3 file: kTargetWindowLeft - this is left-up point of the target window kTargetWindowRight - this is right-bottom point of the target window kTargetWindowColorBrown,kTargetWindowColorGray - this is colors of two random pixels in the target window kTargetHealthLeft - this is left-up point of the target's HP bar kTargetHealthRight - this is right-bottom point of the target's HP bar kTargetHealthColor - this is color of the target's full HP bar (by default red) kTargetManaLeft - this is left-up point of the target's MP bar kTargetManaRight - this is right-bottom point of the target's MP bar kTargetManaColor - this is color of the target's full MP bar (by default blue) kTargetManaEmptyColor - this is color of the target's empty MP bar (by default dark blue) kSelfHealthLeft - this is left-up point of the player's HP bar kSelfHealthRight - this is right-bottom point of the player's HP bar kSelfHealthColor - this is color of the player's full HP bar (by default red) kSelfManaLeft - this is left-up point of the player's MP bar kSelfManaRight - this is right-bottom point of the player's MP bar kSelfManaColor - color of the player's full MP bar (by default blue) kMoveControlPos1,kMoveControlPos2,kMoveControlPos3 - these are three random screen points to check player's moving

-More information about this parameters is available in interface_conf_1.png and interface_conf_2.png illustrations in the 'images' directory.
+More information about this parameters is available on interface_conf.png illustration in the 'images' directory.

 Specify or leave unchanged class spicific skills hotkeys in the files of 'run' directory.